 In addition to the gripping and gliding qualities of a skin, there are other factors in evaluating a climbing skin.
 How much does it weigh?
 Weight is tremendously important when climbing mountains and the difference between skins can be significant.
 How packable is it?
 Skins live a portion of their lives folded or rolled up in our backpacks and it's nice if the skins take up a minimum amount of space during transport.

 While the aforementioned qualities are important, if the skin doesn't stick to your splitboard, nothing else really matters.
 The motto "better living through chemistry" could easily apply to skin glue.
 Ideally, it grips perfectly to your skins while ascending, but pulls apart easily after being stored glue to glue and stuffed in your pack for the descent.
 The glue should also magically repel dog hair, pine needles, and any other contaminants, and should last for a decent amount of time.
 In the real world, glue collects contaminants about what you would expect from a sticky substance.
 In certain conditions, it can stick to itself and require significant muscle and time to pull apart.
 Most skins come with a ribbon in the middle of the skin glue known as a rip strip.
 This ribbon can help mitigate overly strong glue common with brand new skins and prolong the vigor of glue in older skins.

 Many splitboarders started out as snowboarders with zero ski experience.
 As snowboarders, their first forays in the backcountry are often on snowshoes.
 Even the worst gliding skins glide forward much better than snowshoes and thus often feel great.
 In reality, not all skins slide forward as easily and this resistance actually adds significantly to the amount of energy required to move the skins.
 Over the course of a big day, relatively small increases in gliding efficiency result in travelling further, faster, and arriving with more energy to enjoy the down.
 In general, nylon/mohair mix skins have better glide than straight nylon skins.
-The Jones Universal and G3 Alpinist had the best glide in our review.
+The Jones Nomad and G3 Alpinist had the best glide in our review.

 Ease of Use